lrnzgiusti/Simplicial-Attention-Networks/README.md

 ### Cite

-Please cite [our paper](https://arxiv.org/abs/2203.07485) if you use this code in your own work:
+If you found this useful, please consider to cite [our paper](https://arxiv.org/abs/2203.07485):
 ```
 @article{giusti2022simplicial,
   title={Simplicial Attention Networks},